G12-Wanderwave/prd/template/10-timeline.md

 ## Execution Roadmap

 The development of the MVP is scheduled to span a duration of 14 weeks.
 This timeline encompasses the initial setup, the development phase, testing, deployment, and the iterative process of refining features to achieve a product-market fit.
 We anticipate several key milestones along the way to evaluate our progress.
-The team, composed of 4 members, includes a part-time frontend developer, a backend developer, a part-time UI/UX designer, and a software tester who also handles DevOps.
+The team, composed of 4 members, includes a part-time frontend developer, a part-time backend developer, a UI/UX designer, and a software tester who also handles DevOps.
+The timeline is inspired by the template and is what the team aims at for an entire month.
+It doesn't reflect what the team did during the actual coding time.

 #### Milestone 1